Shares rise on rebound in oil prices; dollar slips

 The unexpected drop in U.S. June retail sales data added to speculation that tepid economic data may push back when the Federal Reserve is likely to begin raising interest rates.
 That speculation halted Monday's rally in the dollar and sent Treasury yields lower.

 The data increased focus on Fed Chair Janet Yellen’s Humphrey-Hawkins testimony to Congress on Wednesday and Thursday.
-The dollar index, which measures the greenback against a basket of six major currencies, was last down 0.2 percent at 96.662.
+The dollar index, which measures the greenback against a basket of six major currencies, was last down 0.2 percent at 96.662 .DXY.
 [ID:nL2N0ZU1SO]

 "It was disappointing news for dollar bulls," said Vassili Serebriakov, currency strategist at BNP Paribas in New York, in reference to the retail sales data.
 "It makes it more likely that the Fed will wait at least until December" to hike rates, he said.